iotflair/ESP32-Scale-Blynk/README.md

 HX711 Weighing module is used in that project.Used Blynk Virtual Pins is V16.
 It needs to be installed Blynk library in Arduino program.

-SDA pin is connected to GPIO26 and SCL pin - to GPIO27.
 Image of the scheme,scale and connections is shown at /IMG/scale.jpg